John Bender (Ohio politician)

 John R. Bender Jr. (December 14, 1938 – February 2, 2018) was an American politician who served as a Democratic member of the Ohio House of Representatives from 1993 to 2000.
 His district consisted of a portion of Lorain County, Ohio.
 He was succeeded by Jeffrey Manning.
 Bender was previously an at-large member of the Elyria, Ohio city council.
 After leaving the state house he served as a member of the Ohio Democratic Party State Central Committee.
 He served on the Ohio State Board of Education from 2007-2010.
-A 1956 graduate of Pittsburgh Central Catholic High School, he earned his B.S. in 1960, his Master's in 1962, and his Ph.D. in 1969 from the University of Pittsburgh.
-He was employed as an educator, serving as the Director of Student Activities at University of Pittsburgh, Penn State New Kensington and LCCC.
-John was an Outplacement and Retraining Counselor/Consultant.
+A 1956 graduate of Pittsburgh Central Catholic High School, he earned his B.S. in 1960, his master's in 1962, and his Ph.D. in 1969 from the University of Pittsburgh.
+He was employed as an educator, serving as the director of student activities at University of Pittsburgh, Penn State New Kensington and LCCC.
+Bender was an outplacement and retraining counselor and consultant.
 He was also a delegate for Democratic National Conventions in 1984, 1988, and 2004.
 He died February 2, 2018.